lost-ferry/ferry-db/README.md

 # Use Case#10: (Advanced) Async file system persistent
 The data is intermittently persisted to a file system in a non-blocking manner which is cross-platform.
-There can be a potential data loss if the system crashes after the last-sync but before the next sync.
+There can be a potential data loss of operation on the data which were done between any two sync.

 # Use Case#11: (Advanced) Dump & Restore